EXCLUSIVE-Carmike Cinemas explores sale -sources

 Columbus, Georgia-based Carmike has a market capitalization of around $830 million and competes with Cinemark Holdings Inc and Regal Entertainment, as well as AMC Entertainment Inc, which was acquired by China's Wanda Group in 2012 for $2.6 billion.

-Regal Entertainment last year had hired a bank to explore its options but said in January it had shelved those plans.
+Regal Entertainment announced last year that it had hired a bank to explore its options.
+It said in January it had shelved those plans.
 Sources said at the time this was due to the lack of strong buyer interest.

 While theater attendance has been declining, Carmike has been pursuing growth by expanding into new areas, such as alcohol sales and dining in about 30 theaters.